LLNL/sundials/doc/shared/RecentChanges.rst

 (depending on the interpolant type and degree) which can be beneficial when interpolation is not needed e.g., when integrating to a final time without output in between or using an explicit fast time scale integrator with MRIStep.

-Added CMake infrastructure that enables externally maintained addons/plugins to be *optionally* built with SUNDIALS.
-See :ref:`Contributing` for details.

 **Bug Fixes**